redis/redis-om-node/README.md

 albums = await repository.search.where('outOfPublication').false().return.all()
 ```

 You can negate boolean searches.
-This might seem odd, but if your field is `null` then it would match on a `.not` query:
+This might seem odd, but if your field is `null`, then it would match on a `.not` query:

 ```javascript
 // find all albums where outOfPublication is false or null